cr0t/dotfiles/README.md

 > To clean up the links, run `~/.dotfiles/setup.sh clean`.

+### Brew in apps and utilities

+In case of fresh machine installation, consider to run `brew_fre.sh` little script that will install some of basic apps.

 ### Install `asdf` runtime versions control utility

 For macOS only, of course: